isabella232/GitExtensionsDoc/source/remote_feature.rst

 Git Credential Manager
 ----------------------

-The Git Credential Manager can be used to authenticate http links.
-For more information and instructions, see https://github.com/Microsoft/Git-Credential-Manager-for-Windows
+The Git Credential Manager can be used to authenticate https links.
+For more information and instructions, see https://github.com/GitCredentialManager/git-credential-manager

 Create SSH key
 --------------